Airport of the Future 2021

 - Decentralized Airport – Tam Dinh – University of Architecture Ho Chi Minh City, Vietnam

 - Ferreras + Osiberu – Carmina Ferreras, Oluwarotimi Osiberu – North Carolina State University, Raleigh, North Carolina, USA

 - Adaptive Antifragile – Gee Yang Tan – Singapore University of Technology and Design, Singapore

 - The Future Cell – Assem Attia – UACEG, Sofia, Bulgaria

 - AILY – Liyang Wang – Yale University, New Haven, Connecticut, USA

 - Synergistic Airport – Baoqi Xiao – University of Southern California, Los Angeles, California, USA

 - The Heathrow Hive – Jack Hastie – University Collge London, UK

-The shortlist will be judged virtually by a jury of renowned airport architects, directors, planners, and scholars.
+A jury of renowned airport architects, directors, planners, and scholars will judge the shortlist virtually.
 Winners will be announced December 1, 2021.
-A total of $20,000 USD will be awarded in cash prizes to First, Second and Third Place.
+First, Second, and Third Place will recieve a total of $20,000 USD in cash prizes.
 Additionally, two People’s Choice Awards will be given, which carry a $1,000 USD cash prize, Voting for People’s Choice has already begun on the Fentress Architects Facebook Page at https://www.facebook.com/FentressArch/.